Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Proposed Method

 \section{Proposed Method}

-In this section, we extend the idea of OSA to a visual explanation of 3D-CNN predictions.
+In this section, we extend the idea of OSA to a visual explanation of video recognition networks.
 In a 3D spatio-temporal data composed by an input video, the temporal direction is simultaneously occluded in addition to the spatial direction.